A phlebotomist is a medical professional who’s trained to perform blood draws. They collect a sample of your blood for testing, research or donation.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-A phlebotomist is a medical professional who is trained to perform blood draws on children and adults.
-They collect and prepare blood for testing so it can be analyzed in a medical laboratory.
-They also collect blood for donation.
+A phlebotomist is a medical professional who is trained to collect blood samples.
+Phlebotomists collect and prepare your blood for testing so it can be analyzed in a laboratory.

 Advertisement